Bank of England's King says time to review inflation remit

 King steps down in June, and his successor Mark Carney, head of the Bank of Canada, has promoted long-term commitments to low rates, which are also in favour at the U.S. Federal Reserve.

-To date the Bank of England has been unenthusiastic about explicit interest rate commitments, arguing its existing policy framework is clearer than other central banks'.
+To date the Bank has been unenthusiastic about explicit interest rate commitments, arguing its existing policy framework is clearer than other central banks'.

 And Chancellor George Osborne, who ultimately decides the bank's goals, said last month that while he welcomed debate, there would need to be a strong case for change.